-The geographical distribution of MS has been known for a long time: In general, the further you live from the equator, the greater your chances are of developing MS. Like a lot of other aspects of MS, no one knows why this is true, but here are some possible explanations:
+The geographical distribution of MS has been known for a long time: In general, the farther you live from the equator, the greater your chances are of developing MS. Like a lot of other aspects of MS, no one knows why this is true, but here are some possible explanations:

-- ✓ Genetic/ethnic: Residents in the temperate areas of the world (except certain groups like the Inuits) tend to be of northern European descent. - Climatatic/meteorologic: Residents of the tropics have greater exposure to the sun and vitamin D, which may offer some protection against MS. - ✓ Infectious: Certain types of infectious agents may be more common in temperate areas of the world.
+- ✓ Genetic/ethnic: Residents in the temperate areas of the world (except certain groups like the Inuits) tend to be of northern European descent. - ✓ Climatatic/meteorologic: Residents of the tropics have greater exposure to the sun and vitamin D, which may offer some protection against MS. - ✓ Infectious: Certain types of infectious agents may be more common in temperate areas of the world.

-Each of these possible explanations is the subject of intensive study in the MS research community.
+Each of these possible explanations is the subject of intensive investigation.